Frequently Asked Questions

 What do you look for in a Global Affairs application?

-Applicants will be assessed by a combination of preparedness (in terms of having taken recommended courses required for the major, such as Introduction to Microeconomics and Introduction to Macroeconomics, Quantitative Analysis I or an acceptable substitute, and the language requirement) and academic performance.
+Applicants will be assessed by a combination of preparedness (in terms of having taken recommended courses required for the major, such as the introductory political science, economics, or history courses, Quantitative Analysis I or an acceptable substitute, or the language requirement) and academic performance.
 Overall, we look for applicants with a strong foundation in analytical skills and frameworks, a clear roadmap to the successful completion of the major, a demonstrated record of academic excellence, and an exceptional interest in addressing the complex challenges that we face as concerned global citizens.

 How many students are admitted to the major each year?

-Historically, we have accepted anywhere from 50-90 students.
+Historically, we have accepted anywhere from 50-90 students per year.
 However, it would be best to attend the information sessions (usually listed here) to get the most accurate number in the year in which you are applying.

 When can I apply for the major?

-Each fall, the call for applications is posted on the Jackson School website, circulated through dean's offices of the Residential College, and noted on the Sophomore website.
+Each fall, the call for applications is posted on the Jackson School website, circulated through Residential College deans’ offices, and noted in Yale's Advising Resources .

 Global Health Scholar FAQs